Machine-learning recovery of foreground wedge-removed 21-cm light cones for high-$z$ galaxy mapping: U-Net Recovery

 and measures how many voxels the network labels as ionized are ionized in the ground-truth.
 Recall is a measure of the number of ground-truth ionized voxels that are labelled as ionized by the network

 The final statistic, mean IoU, quantifies the degree of overlap between the ground-truth and prediction

 We compute these statistics over each of the four test sets described in Section \ref{sec:3.2} as well as the two approximate light-cone datasets (noiseless and noisy).
 Figures \ref{fig:coeval_rec_stats} and \ref{fig:lightcone_rec_stats} tabulate the value of each statistic as a function of neutral fraction and redshift.
-Given the steadily increasing accuracy, precision, recall, and mean IoU curves in Figures \ref{fig:coeval_rec_stats} and \ref{fig:lightcone_rec_stats}, it is evident that the overall recovery performance of our network increases as redshift decreases.
-This can be explained intuitively by considering how the structures of interest in the binarized 21-cm maps evolve with redshift.
+Given the steadily increasing accuracy, precision, recall, and mean IoU curves in Figures \ref{fig:coeval_rec_stats} and \ref{fig:lightcone_rec_stats}, it is evident that the overall recovery performance of our network increases as redshift decreases, a trend consistent with that reported in \cite{Hassan_new_citation}.
+In Figure \ref{fig:coeval_rec_stats}, we see reasonable network performance beyond the training and validation set redshifts (outside of the green shaded regions), although this deteriorates towards the extremes where the reconstruction of tiny ionized bubbles at the beginning of reionization is very difficult (and similarly for tiny neutral islands when reionization is almost entirely complete).
+The redshift-dependent performance between these extremes can be explained intuitively by considering how the structures of interest in binarized 21-cm maps evolve with redshift.
 As reionization progresses, smaller, isolated bubbles merge to form larger ionized bubbles.
 These larger structures are more easily learned by our network, and thus are more consistently reproduced in predicted maps.
-As in GH21, our network is similarly well-suited to identify and reconstruct the location and general morphology of the largest ionized bubbles in the simulation volumes.
+Therefore, our network is well-suited to identify and reconstruct the location and general morphology of the largest ionized bubbles in the simulation volumes.
 This conclusion is quantitatively supported by considering the normalized cross-power spectra of the ground-truth and prediction arrays, defined as

 where $\mathcal{G}$ and $\mathcal{P}$ are the three-dimensional Fourier transforms of the ground-truth and prediction arrays $G$ and $P$, respectively.
 Implicit in this equation is the binning of each product (whether $\mathcal{G} \mathcal{P}^*$, $\mathcal{G} \mathcal{G}^*$, or $\mathcal{P} \mathcal{P}^*$) into $(k_{\perp},k_{\parallel})$ bins.
 In the case of a perfect reconstruction, where $G=P$, $\mathcal{N}=1$ for all $(k_{\perp},k_{\parallel})$.
 The two-dimensional normalized cross-power spectrum provides a means of quantifying the fidelity of the network's recovery on different spatial scales along different axes.
 Further, because we excise all modes lying within the foreground wedge, $\mathcal{N}(k_{\perp},k_{\parallel})$ demonstrates explicitly how well our network is able to recover excised modes.
 Figures \ref{fig:norm_CrossCorr_coeval} and \ref{fig:norm_CrossCorr_lightcones} show the normalized cross-power spectra for the noiseless and SKA-noisy coeval-box and light-cone predictions, respectively.
 The boundary of the foreground wedge is plotted overtop the spectra, such that all $(k_{\perp},k_{\parallel})$-modes lying between the boundary and the $k_{\perp}$-axis are reconstructed by the U-Net.
 There is clearly a successful reconstruction at some level (especially at low $k \equiv \sqrt{k_\perp^2 + k_\parallel^2}$).
 While the recovered modes certainly are not perfect (and at very high $k$ there is essentially no recovery at all), Figure~\ref{fig:fake_lc_preds} shows that the limited recovery is at least enough to accurately reconstruct the larger ionized regions.